antmicro/ros2-camera-node/README.md

 ros2 launch camera_node camera_node_demo.py
 ```

-and then (in a separate terminal with loaded environment from `install/setup.sh`) run:
+and then (in a separate terminal, with the environment loaded from `install/setup.sh`) run:

 ```bash
 ros2 service list